datarichard/shit-happens-index/README.md

 designing public health services.

-We also report the predictive associations between weighted and unweighted life events and the 1-year high or very high psychological distress.
+We also report the predictive associations between weighted and unweighted life events and the risk of mental illness.
 The use of weights in life event scales has been debated since 1960s.
 Originally generic weights rather than subjective weights were promoted on the grounds that generic weights are *a priori* independent from the experience of the event, and so can predict consequences of the stress exposure such as the risk of poor health.
 Here we are proposing a set of generic weights that are based on the average experience of the event from an independent and representative sample of the population.

-We demonstrate the use of these empirical weights improves the predictive value of a life-event scale for future mental illness, relative to an unweighted scale.
-Both weighted and unweighted scales improved predictions across individuals, with the unweighted scale have a slight advantage.
-However the use of weights improved predictions based on change within-person relative to unweighted, which represents the most clinically-relevant prediction context and is not subject to bias from unmeasured differences between people (e.g., gender, age, personality traits).
+We demonstrate the use of these empirical weights improves the predictive value of a life-event scale for mental illness risk, relative to an unweighted scale, however both weighted and unweighted scales had low discriminative performance with AUC generally not exceeding 0.6.

-Interestingly the rank-ordering of life events assigned by diverse subgroups are often highly correlated (*ρ* \> 0.9), suggesting a shared or generalizable experience of stress, which also supports the use of generic weights.
-Others have argued the generalizability of any life event scale will be limited to the population on which the weights were developed (B. S. Dohrenwend & Dohrenwend, 1974; Zimmerman, 1983).
-The HILDA sample on which our weights were developed was selected to be representative of Australia, but we expect the weights would be equally applicable to other developed Western nations.

-One limitation of using a life event schedule as employed here, is that events are broad and vaguely defined.
-For instance, there may be important differences in the response to divorce after an amicable seperation versus after marital conflict or infidelity (B. P.
-Dohrenwend, 2006).
-However estimating the population response to more detailed events is difficult in the currently available datasets, in which the items recording life events are broad and ill-defined for pragmatic reasons.
+However it is likely the risk of mental illness after major life-events varies with baseline mental health, and once this is captured then risk weights can account for substantially more variation.

 Problems in defining and sampling the relevant population for stressful life events are often present in life events research (see B. S.
-Dohrenwend & Dohrenwend, 1974), as post-hoc selection of people who experienced a major life event is likely to result in biased estimates.
+Dohrenwend & Dohrenwend, 1974), as *post-hoc* selection of people who experienced a major life event is likely to result in biased estimates.
 That is, people who experienced a significant response to the life event are more likely to be selected by such post-hoc methods, even if only